backupbrew/switchbrew/Capture services.md

 | 0x0    | 0x20 | Unknown.    |

 This is "nn::capsrv::ApplicationAlbumEntry".
 This is a 0x20-byte struct.
+On older versions, this was "nn::capsrv::ApplicationAlbumFileEntry" with size 0x30-bytes.

 With the output from [caps:su](Applet%20Manager%20services#caps:su.md##caps:su "wikilink")